Universal approach to sending-or-not-sending twin field quantum key distribution: Decoy-state analysis after error correction

 to upper bound the total information leakage.
 Note that in applying the Result 2, we don’t have to prove whether the announcement of a certain number can indeed cause information leakage.
 In any case we are not sure whether the announcement will cause any information leakage, we can use our Result 2 above to make sure of the security.
 Since all values of $\gamma_\beta$ here are logarithm to a certain natural number, the cost here is negligibly small.
+For simplicity, we shall take $\underline{m_\beta}=0$ in the calculation in this work.

 We shall use results above as the preliminary tool to construct our universal approach to SNS protocol which can use all kinds of heralded events for code bits.
-We emphasize here that the application of our decoy-state analysis is not limited to the improved SNS protocol below, it can in general apply to protocols using vacuum and non-vacuum for bit value encoding.
+We emphasize here that the application of our result of decoy-state analysis here is not limited to the improved SNS protocol below, it can in general apply to protocols using vacuum and non-vacuum for bit-value encoding and other kinds of encoding.